 First of all, there’s that big round head Calcarea is so famous for.

-In it, Schroeder, Lucy, Linus and Charlie Brown all have the same homework assignment.
-They have to write a book report on Peter Rabbit in 100 words.
-This video was one of my quizzes a few years ago, you had to guess the remedy of each character. (http://hpathy.com/clinical-cases/revisiting-and-now-for-something-completely-different-part-3/) No one could figure out Charlie Brown!
-Now, given what you know now, I want you to watch and notice how Charlie Brown is the last one to get started, he procrastinates, he worries, he talks about being too tired and being under pressure and how he hasn’t eaten, the assignment is just too much for him, you can see how worried and anxiety-ridden he is.
+Charlie Brown procrastinates, he worries, he talks about being too tired and being under pressure and how he hasn’t eaten; the assignment is just too much for him, you can see how worried and anxiety-ridden he is.
 “How do they expect us, to write a book report, of any quality, in just two days?”

 I went back and looked at my quiz answers from 3 years ago, and it’s funny!
-Everyone got the elements of the case right, but no one knew they pertained to Calc-carb!
-Kelly said:
+Everyone got the elements of the case right, but no one knew it was Calc-carb!

-“Charlie Brown is Phos Ac.
+“Charlie Brown is Phosphoric acid.
 He procrastinates, keeps saying his thinking is, “not very good”.
-Can’t seem to get started, pessimistic and fearful.
+Can’t seem to get started; pessimistic and fearful.
 Seems apathetic, nervous and insecure.
 Pacing/fruitless activity.”

 All these things are correct!
-They’re procrastinators par excellence!
+They are procrastinators par excellence!
 They know their thinking is “not very good”.
 They’re fully aware of their intellectual limitations and rarely talk in a group.
 They won’t ask a teacher for clarification either and are usually behind the rest of the class.
 They can’t start their homework, they’re pessimistic and fearful.
 Apathetic–yes!
-Nervous and insecure–yes, yes!
-Fruitless activity–to be sure!
+Nervous and insecure–yes!
+Fruitless activity–yes!
 This is what they do instead of getting started!
 Kelly found all the right elements but didn’t know they went for Calc-carb!